tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/billing/enterprise/billing-enterprise-api-billing-periods.md

 # Reporting APIs for Enterprise customers - Billing Periods

 > [!Note]
-> Microsoft no longer updates the Enterprise Reporting APIs.
-Instead, you should use [Azure Consumption](/rest/api/consumption) APIs whenever possible.
+> Microsoft is retiring the Azure Enterprise Reporting APIs.
+EA customers - please move to the Cost Management APIs.
-> The Azure Billing - Billing Periods API is replaced by the [Preview version](/rest/api/billing/2017-04-24-preview/billingperiods).
+> To learn more, see [Migrate from Azure Enterprise Reporting to Microsoft Cost Management APIs overview - Microsoft Cost Management | Microsoft Docs](/azure/cost-management-billing/automate/migrate-ea-reporting-arm-apis-overview).

 The Billing Periods API returns a list of billing periods that have consumption data for the specified Enrollment in reverse chronological order.
 Each Period contains a property pointing to the API route for the four sets of data - BalanceSummary, UsageDetails, Marketplace Charges, and PriceSheet.
 If the period does not have data, the corresponding property is null.